Dingchang/cryptocurrencyWeb/Design Phase/README.md

 We will be using the Coinbase API to get price data for each of the cryptocurrencies that we will be tracking.
 This experiment demonstrates getting the current price of each of the currencies we support - as well as getting the price data for the last 7 days for each one.
 This happens in an elixir script and it just prints the price data (after extracting it from the payload).

 ### Running automatic background scheduled tasks
-This experiment demonstrates our understanding of the Quantum elixir library (https://hexdocs.pm/quantum).
+This experiment demonstrates our understanding of the [Quantum elixir library](https://hexdocs.pm/quantum).
 We will be using Quantum to schedule an automatic task that polls the Coinbase API every 5 (?) minutes so that we may send any email notifications if we need to.
 It is important that this happens in a background task independent of serving web requests since we want to send notifications even when users are not sending us requests at that particular moment.

 The experiment just shows that we can schedule some task to be executed every 1 second.
 Currently, it just prints to stdout when the task runs.